Relativistic Particle on Light-Front: One Particle State in Front Form and Wigner D-matrix

-Then we give a practical definition of the little group transformation on $p$ for calculation.
-We choose to the little group as \be W(q,n|n')=L(q,k,n')L(k,q,n), \ee $L(k,q,n) =L^{-1}(q,k,n)$, $k$ is the momentum at rest frame. $n'$ and $n$ are two different reference vectors.
-Two comments for Eq.(\ref{eq:lg_def_1}).
-First of all, by fixing $n$ and rotating $n'$, the direction of $n'$ relative to $n$ covers the whole surface of a 3-sphere.
+Then we give a precise definition of the little group transformation that's suitable for proper parameterization and calculation.
+We define the little group as \be W(q,n|n')=W(q; p, \Lambda) = L(q,k,n')L(k,q,n), \ee $L(k,q,n) =L^{-1}(q,k,n)$, $k$ is the momentum at the rest frame, $n'$ and $n$ are two different reference vectors.
+First of all, by fixing $n$ and rotating $n'$, the direction of $n'$ relative to $n$ covers the whole surface of a 2-sphere($S^2$).
 Thus the group defined by Eq.(\ref{eq:lg_def_1}) is precisely the little group of SO(3).
-Secondly, by relating to the rest frame, we can compare our results with the standard construction in instant form more conveniently.
-Applying Eq.(\ref{eq:lg_def_1}) to $|p,\sigma, n\rangle $, we have
+Secondly, by relating to the rest frame, we can compare our results with the standard construction in instant form conveniently.
+Applying Eq.(\ref{eq:lg_def_1}) to $|q,\sigma, n\rangle $, we have

 So the role of a little group transformation on one particle state is to change its reference vector!
-Moreover, the inversion of $W(p,n|n')$ can also be obtained by simply exchanging the reference vectors: $W^{-1}(p,n'|n)= W(p,n|n')$.
+Moreover, the inversion of $W(q,n|n')$ can also be obtained by simply exchanging the reference vectors: $W^{-1}(q,n'|n)= W(q,n|n')$.